yuno-payments/yuno-sdk-web/README.md

 The loader will keep showing when the One Time Token is created until the merchant calls `yuno.hideLoader()` or `yuno.continuePayment()`.
 This way the user experience is improved because they will see the loader while the payment is created by the merchant.

-To disable this behavior the merchant should set the property `keepLoader` to `false` i the `yuno.startCheckout` method.
+To disable this behavior the merchant should set the property `keepLoader` to `false` in the `yuno.startCheckout` method.

 Check the documentation for [Use Full Checkout](#use-full-checkout) or [Use Checkout Lite](#use-checkout-lite)